 Keep in mind, though, that restoring a watch to its previous condition significantly reduces its value.
 These servicing choices need to be approached from several standpoints, including monetary.
 For example, replacing a crystal is usually something watch collectors forgive as they know the contribution this makes to the watch’s aesthetics.

-For luxury mechanical watches, get yourself a tool like timegrapher.
+For luxury mechanical watches, get yourself a tool like a timegrapher.
 This will provide you with a snapshot of the health of your watch, including accuracy, and correct amplitude, which can indicate when the watch needs to be taken for servicing.

-As you can see, the way you store your watch will greatly dependent on the value of the piece, and its age, among other factors.
+As you can see, the way you store your watch will greatly depend on the value of the piece, and its age, among other factors.
 Whatever storage approach you opt for, remember to keep the moisture, heat, and dust away.
 It should also go without saying to keep your favorite locked away in a safe, if possible.
 All these steps, along with regular maintenance, should have your watch running in mint condition for a long time.